plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 > :thinking: Which is the better model (dependent or independent) according to these estimates of marginal likelihood?

 {% comment %}
-The dependent model has a slightly higher marginal likelihood and is thus preferred
+The dependent model has a slightly higher marginal likelihood and is thus preferred.
 {% endcomment %}

 ## Bayesian Reversible-jump MCMC